agrawalria/DATA-1202-Final_Project/README.md

 - Load useful data in the target for further analysis by analysts and create reports to provide insight into the business problems.

 ## OUTCOMES
+Throughout the project, I have learned how different factors affect sleep patterns and provide me insight into the relationship between sleep duration, sleep quality, gender, occupation, sleep disorders, etc. Below are the insights I got from the data that I have used -
+-	Male Software Engineers whose sleep duration is less than 6.1 and quality of sleep is less than 6.1 have insomnia.
+The other factor that we can see is the average low physical activity of around 30, high stress level of around 8, and fewer daily steps of around 3000.
+-	The occupation which has a low physical activity level and low Daily Steps has more chances of having sleep disorders A software Engineer with 3000 daily steps and 30 physical activity level has Insomnia and a teacher with 3500 daily steps and 40 physical activities has Insomnia and Nurse with 4050 daily steps and 37.50 Physical activity level has Sleep Apnea and Insomnia.
+-	Each Occupation with the average age range of 38 to 49 has Sleep Apnea (breathing issue while sleeping) while the Ages 28-53 has Insomnia.
+However, we can see that people aged 27-56 don’t have any sleep disorders because their physical activity level is high around 40-90.
+-	We can also see one outlier in no sleep disorder data where a female engineer has no sleeping disorder at the age of 52 and their physical activity is very low around 30.